mlcolab/Pathfinder.jl/docs/src/examples/initializing-hmc.md

 ### Initializing metric adaptation from Pathfinder's estimate

-To start with Pathfinder's inverse metric estimate, we just need to initialize a `GaussianKineticEnergy` object with it as input:
+To start with Pathfinder's inverse metric estimate, we just need to initialize a [`DynamicHMC.GaussianKineticEnergy`](@extref) object with it as input:

 ```@example 1
 result_dhmc2 = mcmc_with_warmup(